-(a) Options are granted at the fair market value of the Company's Common Stock on the date of the grant.
-To the extent not already exercisable, options generally become exercisable upon a sale of the Company or substantially all of its assets.

-(b) These options vest and become exercisable in four equal annual installments beginning February 27, 2002.

-(c) These options will expire on January 31, 2006 due to Gail A. Cottle's retirement from the Company.
+- (a) Options are granted at the fair market value of the Company's Common Stock on the date of the grant.
+To the extent not already exercisable, options generally become exercisable upon a sale of the Company or substantially all of its assets. - (b) These options vest and become exercisable in four equal annual installments beginning one year from the date of grant. - (c) These options will expire on January 31, 2006 due to Gail A. Cottle's retirement from the Company.
 The potential realizable values from date of grant to expiration date at 5% and 10% are \$217,596.75 and \$480,785.20, respectively.